While I was researching Mountmellick Embroidery, I found

 of that days’ newspaper and was delighted with what I read on the Ladies Page.
 This

-reminded me of when the Advertisement for Jobs were listed as “Help Wanted,
+reminded me of when the Advertisement for Jobs was listed as “Help Wanted,

 Men” and “Help Wanted, Women.”

 Back to the blog, I saw almost exclusively white-on-white embroidery

 work and very interesting types of stitches.
 I was so impressed by them that I

 wondered if I could simulate some of the stitches working with what I have

 available.
 I do wish I could digitize but that is one of those ‘want to do some

 day’ things in my world.